Kevis Goodman

 Biography:

 I teach and write in the fields of later 17th-Century British literature (especially Milton), 18th-Century British Literature (especially after 1740), and Romanticism.
 Within those historical periods, my interests gravitate toward questions in aesthetics and poetics, science and literature, and literary historiography.
 My first book was Georgic Modernity and British Romanticism: Poetry and the Mediation of History (Cambridge 2004; paperback edition 2008).
-My new book, Pathologies of Motion: Historical Thinking in Medicine, Aesthetics and Poetics (Yale University Press, 2023), was awarded the Jean-Pierre Barricelli Prize for the year's best book in Romantic studies from the International Conference on Romanticism.
+My recent book, Pathologies of Motion: Historical Thinking in Medicine, Aesthetics and Poetics (Yale University Press, 2023), was awarded the Jean-Pierre Barricelli Prize for the year's best book in Romantic studies from the International Conference on Romanticism.
+More recently, it received the 2025 Robert Lowry Patten Award from SEL Studies in English Literature, presented to the "best recent study in British Literature of the Restoration, Eighteenth Century, or Nineteenth Century."
 It also received Honorable Mention for the 2023 Michelle Kendrick Memorial Book Prize, for the best academic book of literature, science, and the arts, from the Society for Literature, Science, and the Arts.

 Current Research: